Santa Monica Pizza – Paris, France

 SIMPLY AWESOME TASTING !”

 The marinade is an island blend sauce that was perfect.
 I then topped the mix with a pineapple ring, covered and let sit in the fridge.
-The ingredients pictured in the pan were thrown on a grill for a few minutes at a local architectural firm for Friday lunch, served with potato salad, grilled shrimp, grilled salmon with a rosemary lemon sauce and a side of mixed fruit chutney and it was simply delicious.
+The ingredients pictured in the pan were thrown on a grill for a few minutes on the patio of a local architectural firm for a ‘Friday Fun Lunch’ organized by a cool office manager.
+The fish was served with potato salad, grilled shrimp, grilled salmon with a rosemary lemon sauce and a side of mixed fruit chutney and it was simply delicious.

 Buddhist Delight Stir Fry